-Phlebectasia or enlargement of the jugular vein in the neck.
+Phlebectasia or dilatation of the jugular vein in the neck.
 Internal jugular vein (v

 1. Sigmoid sinus (sinus sigmoideus) of the dura mater.

-2. The vein of the cochlear tubule (v. canaliculi cochleae) begins in the cochlea and flows into the beginning of the jugular vein.
+2. The cochlear canaliculus vein (v. canaliculi cochleae) begins in the cochlea and flows into the beginning of the jugular vein.

 3. Pharyngeal veins (vv. pharyngeae) originate from the pharyngeal plexus.
 The veins of the auditory tube, soft palate, and dura mater of the posterior cranial fossa flow into this plexus.

-4. Lingual vein (v. lingualis) steam room, merges from the dorsal and deep veins of the tongue, the hyoid and the vein - the companion of the hyoid nerve.
-At the large horn of the hyoid bone, they merge into one trunk of the lingual vein.
+4. The lingual vein (v. lingualis) is a pair, merges from the dorsal and deep veins of the tongue, the sublingual vein and the vein that is a companion to the hypoglossal nerve.
+At the large horn of the hyoid bone they merge into one trunk of the lingual vein.

-5. Superior thyroid vein (v. thyroidea superior) steam room, starts 2-3 trunks from the upper part of the thyroid gland.
+5. The superior thyroid vein (v. thyroidea superior) is steamy, begins with 2-3 trunks from the upper part of the thyroid gland.
 The superior thyroid veins anastomose with the veins of the larynx and sternocleidomastoid muscle.

-6. The middle thyroid vein (v. thyroidea media) begins 1-2 trunks from the isthmus of the thyroid gland.
-Collects venous blood from the thyroid gland and the venous plexus of the tissue of the neck in the area of spatium suprasternale.
+6. The middle thyroid vein (v. thyroidea media) begins with 1-2 trunks from the isthmus of the thyroid gland.
+Collects venous blood from the thyroid gland and the venous plexus of the neck tissue in the area of the spatium suprasternale.

-7. Sternocleidomastoid veins (vv. sternocleidomastoideae), 3-4 in number, flow into the internal jugular vein throughout its entire length.
-Anastomose with branches of the external jugular vein.
+7. The sternocleidomastoid veins (vv. sternocleidomastoideae), numbering 3-4, flow into the internal jugular vein along its entire length.
+Anastomose with the branches of the external jugular vein.

 8. The superior laryngeal vein (v. laryngea superior) exits through the membrana thyrohyoidea.
 Often anastomoses with the superior thyroid and sternocleidomastoid veins.

 9. The facial vein (v. facialis) accompanies the facial artery.
-The vein is formed by the confluence of the angular vein, suprafrontal and supraorbital veins.
+The vein is formed by the fusion of the angular vein, suprafrontal and supraorbital veins.
 These veins anastomose with the superior and inferior ophthalmic veins.
-The facial vein also collects blood from the upper and lower eyelids, nose, upper and lower lips, parotid gland, chin, and deep facial region.
-Below the angle of the lower jaw, it connects with v. retromandibularis, and then flows into v. jugularis interna.
+The facial vein also collects blood from the upper and lower eyelids, nose, upper and lower lips, parotid gland, chin and deep facial area.
+Below the angle of the lower jaw it connects with v. retromandibularis, and then flows into v. jugularis interna.

 10. The mandibular vein (v. retromandibularis) is formed from the superficial and middle temporal veins, the deep temporal vein, the pterygoid plexus, the veins of the parotid gland and the temporomandibular joint.

-The listed veins are tributaries of the internal jugular vein (v. jugularis interna), having a diameter of 12-20 mm, which expands near the jugular foramen and at the junction with the subclavian vein.
-The wall of the vein is thin and therefore falls off easily; there are one or two valves in the lumen.
-The vein lies lateral to a. carotis interna, a. carotis communis and the vagus nerve surrounded by deep neck lymph nodes.
+The veins listed are tributaries of the internal jugular vein (v. jugularis interna), having a diameter of 12-20 mm, which expands near the jugular foramen and at the junction with the subclavian vein.
+The vein wall is thin and therefore collapses easily; there are one or two valves in the lumen.
+The vein lies lateral to a. carotis interna, a. carotis communis and the vagus nerve, surrounded by deep lymph nodes of the neck.
 At the level of the sternoclavicular joint, it forms a venous angle (angulus venosus) with the subclavian vein.
 The ductus thoracicus flows into the left venous angle, and the ductus lymphaticus dexter into the right.
-In front, the vein is covered m. sternocleidomastoideus.
+The vein is covered in front by m. sternocleidomastoideus.

-Jugular vein(JV) diverts blood from the organs and tissues of the head into the cranial vena cava.
-It is internal and external.
+Jugular vein(JV) drains blood from the organs and tissues of the head into the cranial vena cava.
+It can be internal and external.

-1. The first of these is located at a fairly close distance from the surface of the body, so it can be seen with the appropriate muscle tension.
-It is located in the jugular groove, and conducts blood from the back of the head, skin of the neck and chin, and then flows into the internal JV.
+1. The first of these is located at a sufficiently close distance from the surface of the body, so it can be seen with appropriate muscle tension.
+It is located in the jugular groove, and conducts blood from the back of the head, skin of the neck and chin, and then flows into the internal jugular groove.
 It has valves and other veins flow into it, such as:

-a) anterior jugular vein - originates in the chin area, goes down to the surface of the sternohyoid muscle.
-There are two of them, on both sides they descend into the suprasternal space, where they are connected by anastomosis (jugular arch).
-Thus, the anterior jugular veins, merging, form the vein of the neck.
+a) anterior jugular vein - originates in the chin area and goes down to the surface of the sternohyoid muscle.
+There are two of them, on both sides they descend into the suprasternal space, where they are connected through an anastomosis (jugular arch).
+Thus, the anterior jugular veins merge to form the vein of the neck.

-b) posterior ear vein - conducts blood coming from the plexus, which is located behind.
+b) posterior auricular vein - conducts blood coming from the plexus, which is located behind.
 It is located behind the ear.

-c) occipital - conducts blood from the venous plexus in the occipital part of the head, it flows into the external JV, and sometimes into the internal one.
+c) occipital - conducts blood from the venous plexus in the occipital part of the head, it flows into the external venous vein, and sometimes into the internal one.

-d) suprascapular - passes along with the artery and looks like two trunks, connecting into one in the final section of the subclavian vein.
+d) suprascapular - runs along with the artery and has the form of two trunks, joining into one in the final section of the subclavian vein.

 The jugular vein (external) contains valves.

 2. The internal jugular vein plays a special role.
-It originates at the site of the jugular foramen, which is located at the base of the skull, runs obliquely down the entire neck under the sternoclavicular muscle, ending in its lateral sections at the base of the neck.
+It originates at the site of the jugular foramen, which is located at the base of the skull, passes obliquely along the entire neck down under the sternoclavicular muscle, ending in its lateral sections at the base of the neck.

-In the case of turning the head to the other side, it goes along the junction of the auricle and the sternoclavicular joint, is located in the carotid sac and the lateral nerve.
+If the head turns in the other direction, it goes along the junction of the auricle and the sternoclavicular joint, is located in the carotid sac and the lateral nerve.

-It should also be noted that in the brain, namely in its hard shell, there are systems of venous vessels that flow into the veins and drain blood from the specified organ.
-All of them connect with each other and form venous ones.
+It should also be noted that in the brain, namely in its dura mater, there are systems of venous vessels that flow into veins and drain blood from this organ.
+They all connect to each other and form venous sinuses.
 Thus, blood is concentrated in two sigmoid sinuses, passing through certain openings in the skull.
 In this way, the right and left internal jugular veins are formed.

 a) facial - originates from the lower jaw, at the confluence of two veins (anterior facial and posterior), goes down, then back.
 It has no valves.

-b) thyroid veins - accompany the arteries and flow into the facial vein or into the lingual.
+b) thyroid veins - accompany the arteries and flow into the facial vein or the lingual vein.
 They have valves.

-c) pharyngeal - originate from the surface of the pharynx, the veins of the vidian canal, palate flow into them, their number can be different, they do not have valves.
+c) pharyngeal - originate from the surface of the pharynx, the veins of the Vidian canal and palate flow into them.
+Their number may vary, they do not have valves.

 d) lingual vein - located near the artery, leaving it, it lies on the surface of the lingual muscle and runs parallel to the hypoglossal nerve.
-She has valves.
+It has valves.

 It should be noted that all veins of the head have anastomoses with venous sinuses through the bones of the skull.
-So, they are located on the inner corner of the eyes, behind the auricle, in the region of the crown.
+So, they are located on the inner corner of the eyes, behind the auricle, in the crown area.
 These anastomoses make it possible to regulate the pressure in the cranium.
-Also, in the event of inflammation in the tissues, they serve as a pathway for the transition of inflammation to the membranes of the brain, which is a rather dangerous phenomenon.
+Also, in the event of inflammation in the tissues, they serve as a pathway for the inflammation to transfer to the membranes of the brain, which is a rather dangerous phenomenon.

-Thus, the internal jugular vein, connecting with the subclavian, forms the trunk of the superior vena cava.
+Thus, the internal jugular vein, connecting with the subclavian vein, forms the trunk of the superior vena cava.

-The jugular vein, located on the neck, produces an outflow of blood from the tissues and organs of the head, and is part of it.
-It consists of two pairs (external and internal), which perform important functions in the regulation of blood flow, being an integral part of the human circulatory system.
+The jugular vein, located in the neck, produces an outflow of blood from the tissues and organs of the head, and is part of it.
+It consists of two pairs (external and internal), which perform important functions in regulating blood flow, being an integral part of the human circulatory system.

-Phlebectasia is an anatomical term for the expansion of a vein.
-With the pathology of the jugular veins, the vessels in the neck expand.
-Usually this does not bring significant harm to health and is only a cosmetic defect.
-In a severe form of pathology, the blood supply to the brain is disrupted.
+Phlebectasia is an anatomical term for the dilation of a vein.
+With pathology of the jugular veins, the vessels in the neck dilate.
+Usually this does not cause significant harm to health and is only a cosmetic defect.
+In severe cases of pathology, the blood supply to the brain is disrupted.

 Read in this article

-This is a congenital anomaly that develops in about 1 in 10,000 children.
+This is a congenital malformation that develops in approximately 1 in 10 thousand children.
 It begins to appear at the age of 2 - 5 years.
-When straining, coughing, crying, a bulge is noticeable on his neck.
+When straining, coughing, or crying, there is a noticeable bulge in his neck.
 It is caused by the accumulation of blood and stretching of the weakened wall of the jugular vein.
-Such a weakening is associated with a violation of the development of the vein in the embryonic period.
+This weakening is associated with impaired development of the vein in the embryonic period.

 1- internal; 2- external jugular veins; 3- common carotid artery

-Distinguish between the pathology of the internal and external jugular (jugular) veins.
+There are pathologies of the internal and external jugular (jugular) veins.
 Internal - a wide vessel that collects blood from the internal parts of the skull.
-The outer one is thinner, venous vessels flow into it from the outer surface of the head.
+The outer one is thinner; venous vessels flow into it from the outer surface of the head.
 There is also an anterior vein, which is a collector for venous blood from the neck and sublingual region.
-All these vessels are paired, they flow into the subclavian veins.
+All these vessels are paired; they flow into the subclavian veins.

 All veins are equipped with developed valves that prevent blood from flowing in the opposite direction.
-This is possible with an increase in pressure in the chest cavity, when venous blood normally flows back to the head in a small amount.
+This is possible when the pressure in the chest cavity increases, when venous blood normally flows back to the head in small quantities.
 When a child screams or cries, the neck veins or vessels on the surface of his head may swell.
-It happens symmetrically.
+This happens symmetrically.

-With congenital weakness of one of the valves, blood enters the affected vein more intensively, and then, with tension, it can be seen that its increase is much greater on one side.
-This symptom is the main symptom of phlebectasia.
+With congenital weakness of one of the valves, blood flows into the affected vein more intensely, and then with tension it is clear that its increase is much greater on one side.
+This symptom is the main sign of phlebectasia.

-Causes of changes in the right, left, both veins
+Reasons for changes in the right, left, and both veins

 The cause of phlebectasia is the weakness of the connective tissue of its valves.
-Pathology can manifest itself in a child, but quite often it occurs in women during menopause and in the elderly.
-This is due to the intensification of the processes of structural change under the influence of age-related or hormonal changes.
-In these cases, jugular phlebectasia may occur with equal probability on either side or even bilateral.
+The pathology can manifest itself in a child, but quite often it occurs in women during menopause and in the elderly.
+This is due to the intensification of structural changes under the influence of age-related or hormonal changes.
+In these cases, jugular phlebectasia may occur with equal probability on either side or even bilaterally.

-Expansion of both jugular veins- a sign of severe heart disease with insufficient work of his left ventricle.
-This can be observed in chronic lung diseases or severe heart defects, for example,.
+Dilatation of both jugular veins- a sign of severe heart disease with insufficient functioning of the left ventricle.
+This can be observed in chronic lung diseases or severe heart defects, for example.

 In addition to the anatomical weakness of the venous valves, the cause of the disease can be a tumor that compresses the overlying part of the vessel.
-In this case, it matters on which side the lesion occurred.:
+In this case, it matters which side the lesion occurs on.:

 • right-sided jugular phlebectasia can be observed with a significant increase in the cervical lymph nodes on the right or soft tissue tumors in this area;

 There is no list of diseases that cause phlebectasia.
-In each case, the doctor examines the patient individually, revealing all the features of his body.
+In each case, the doctor examines the patient individually, identifying all the features of his body.

 Symptoms of the disease

-In boys, pathology occurs 3 times more often than in girls.
-Often, along with the expansion of the vein, there is also her.
+The pathology occurs 3 times more often in boys than in girls.
+Often, simultaneously with the expansion of the vein, it is also present.

-Pathology outwardly proceeds almost imperceptibly.
-Patients usually present to the doctor between the ages of 8 and 15 with complaints of bulging on one side of the neck, which is caused by a dilated external jugular vein.
-At first, it is manifested only by swelling from the side of the sternocleidomastoid muscle of the neck with its tension.
+Outwardly, the pathology proceeds almost unnoticeably.
+Typically, patients consult a doctor between the ages of 8 and 15 years with complaints of a bulge on one side of the neck, which is caused by dilation of the external jugular vein.
+Initially, it manifests itself only as swelling on the side of the sternocleidomastoid muscle of the neck when it is tense.

-Then, with progression, this formation increases with crying, straining, and other conditions that increase pressure in the chest cavity and impede normal venous blood flow through the subclavian and superior vena cava to the heart.
+Then, as it progresses, this formation increases with crying, straining and other conditions that increase pressure in the chest cavity and impede the normal venous flow of blood through the subclavian and superior vena cava to the heart.

-Violation of the normal outflow of blood from the tissues of the head is accompanied by such clinical symptoms that first appear in childhood:
+Disruption of the normal outflow of blood from the tissues of the head is accompanied by the following clinical symptoms that first appear in childhood:

 • episodes;